misterdustinface/LuaJ-Futures/README.md

 ## How to use this library

-First, include the library
+First include the library
 ```Lua
   local future = require('luajfutures/Future')
 ```

-Then, define some function, which should take some time to complete, and returns one value
+Then define your function of interest such that is has one return value
 ```Lua
   local function computeY(x)
     local y = x/3 + 5.2